QuaSi-Software/Documentation/docs/gensim_user_manual.md

 ###6.2 Optional: Adiabatic external components

 Optionally individual facade components as well as the roof and floor plate of the building can be defined as adiabatic.
-Adiabatic implies that the external component does not allow heat conduction.
+Adiabatic means that the external component does not allow heat conduction.
 This can be used e.g. to simulate coupled row houses or any other partial volume of a whole building by defining component boundaries to heated zones (simplified) as adiabatic.

 * Change the display to "Render By Boundary Conditions"
 * If it is not displayed: Extension > Open Studio > Rendering > Render By Boundary